-NAME DATE 1= not at all 5= c onsister ntly met Attend dance I attended all class sessions as required 1 2 3 4 5 Timel iness I came to class/lab/informational sessions on time 1 2 3 4 5 I submitted assignments in a timely fashion 1 2 3 4 5 I submitted other required paperwork on time (lab results, immunizations etc.) 1 2 3 4 5 Prepa ration and Participation I came to class/lab prepared 1 2 3 4 5 I contributed significantly to class/lab 1 2 3 4 5 Attire I wore appropriate attire in class/lab as per Program policy 1 2 3 4 5 Behav rior I demonstrated respect to instructor/faculty/staff 1 2 3 4 5 I demonstrated respect to classmates 1 2 3 4 5 I conducted myself in an honest, ethical, and professional manner 1 2 3 4 5 I demonstrated sensitivity and responsiveness to the culture, gender, age, disabilities, and ethnicity of others 1 2 3 4 5 If necessary, I recognized and took action to get beyond my shy personality and became appropriately assertive in my interactions with others.
-2 3 4 5 NA

-Comm itment to Learning I accepted responsibility for educational challenges and sought learning and/or remediation when necessary 1 2 3 4 5 Feedb ack I accepted constructive feedback and when necessal adapted my behavior appropriately ry, 1 2 3 4 5 Person nal Responsibility I demonstrated an ability to work and function as part of a team 1 2 3 4 5 I followed through on tasks and commitments 1 2 3 4 5 I established positive rapport with others 1 2 3 4 5 Profes sional Responsibility v I demonstrated flexibility, adaptability, and tolerance for change 1 2 3 4 5 I adhered to Program and School policies and procedures 1 2 3 4 5 I adhered to academic integrity 1 2 3 4 5 I maintained confidentiality standards 1 2 3 4 5 I have been committed to the ethical principles of the PA profession 1 2 3 4 5 I took initiative 1 2 3 4 5 I demonstrated appropriate self-confidence 1 2 3 4 5 I refrained from any impulsive, reactive behavior when frustrated or angry 1 2 3 4 5
+NAME DATE 1= not at all 5= c onsister ntly met Attendance I attended all class sessions as required 1 2 3 4 5 Timeliness I came to class/lab/informational sessions on time 1 2 3 4 5 I submitted assignments in a timely fashion I submitted other required paperwork on time 1 2 3 4 5 (lab results, immunizations etc.) Preparation and Participation 1 2 3 4 5 I came to class/lab prepared 1 2 3 4 5 I contributed significantly to class/lab 1 2 3 4 5 Attire I wore appropriate attire in class/lab as per Program policy 1 2 3 4 5 Behavior I demonstrated respect to instructor/faculty/staff 1 2 3 4 5 I demonstrated respect to classmates 1 2 3 4 5 I conducted myself in an honest, ethical, and professional manner 1 2 3 4 5 I demonstrated sensitivity and responsiveness to the culture, gender, age, disabilities, and ethnicity of others 1 2 3 4 5 If necessary, I recognized and took action to get beyond my shy personality and became appropriately assertive in my interactions with others.
+2 3 4 5 NA tment to Learning (I accepted responsibility for educational challenges and sought learning and/or remediation when necessary 1 2 3 4 5 Feedba ck ] I accepted constructive feedback and when necessar adapted my behavior appropriately ry, 1 2 3 4 5 Persona al Responsibility I demonstrated an ability to work and function as part of a team 1 2 3 4 5 ] I followed through on tasks and commitments 1 2 3 4 5 ] I established positive rapport with others 1 2 3 4 5 Professi ional Responsibility ] I demonstrated flexibility, adaptability, and tolerance for change 1 2 3 4 5 ] I adhered to Program and School policies and procedures 1 2 3 4 5 ] I adhered to academic integrity 1 2 3 4 5 ] I maintained confidentiality standards 1 2 3 4 5 ] I have been committed to the ethical principles of the PA profession 1 2 3 4 5 ] I took initiative 1 2 3 4 5 ] I demonstrated appropriate self-confidence 1 2 3 4 5 I refrained from any impulsive, reactive behavior when frustrated or angry 1 2 3 4 5